"Darkness cannot drive out darkness; only light can do that. Hate cannot drive out hate; only love can do that."

 As the King's Warrior, his clarity cuts through deception and confusion.
 His compassion creates space for growth and change.
 He speaks truth that liberates rather than condemns.
 He listens with ears and heart, noticing what others struggle to say.

 The Peacemaker creates and keeps peace in his realm and between realms.
 He balances justice with mercy.
-He sees what is truly happening and holds space for what could be.
-His justice creates accountability that empowers rather than diminishes.
-Where conflict arises, he acts as steady anchor.
-In crisis, he offers guidance, helping others find their way back to balance.
-His presence becomes quiet strength in the community.
+He sees what is happening and holds space for what could be.
+His justice holds people to account in a way that makes them better, not smaller.
+Where conflict shows up, he holds the center.
+In a crisis, he steps in and helps people find their footing again.
+People around him feel steadier just because he's there.

 Declarations